-As of 2010, this blog went on hiatus, but I hope to be bringing it back later in 2017.
+As of 2010, this blog went on hiatus, and it will eventually be migrated to another website.

 First off, an explanation.